susannah-b/PIP-eco/README.md

 ## Usage

-In the RADAR pipeline, there are eight different modules in detail.
-Each process is performed according to defined modules.
+In the PIP-eco pipeline, each process is performed according to defined modules.
 Users can directly use the individual modules as shown below, so all processes can be executed at once.

 ```